Yoska393/rrda/README.md

 Could you cite when using `rrda` ?
 Thank you 😊

+The package is documented on CRAN (https://cran.r-project.org/package=rrda)

 ## 🛠 Installation

-You can install the package from CRAN (https://cran.r-project.org/package=rrda)
+You can install the package from CRAN

 ```r
 install.packages("rrda")